Private, In-Home Tutoring in Lewisboro, New York

-SchoolTutoring Academy’s tutoring programs for Lewisboro students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Lewisboro, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Residents in the Town of Lewisboro will attend the Katonah-Lewisboro School District (KLSD) for K-12 education.
 Students in the district attend three elementary schools (K-5), one middle school (6-8), and one high school (9-12).
 All curricular benchmarks created by the KLSD meet the New York State Education Department (NYSED) standards.
 In 2011, NYSED adopted the Common Core State Standards (CCSS), a federal initiative designed to unify core subject instruction.
 With implementation of these standards, the state’s Common Core Learning Standards (CCLS) focus on modifying schools’ English language arts and mathematics programs.